eidietrich/mt-election-maps/README.md

 - Make a function that generates each tab, pulls in each graph.
 - Include an on-tab refresh button that checks for new data, re-renders graphs if there's new data

+Workplan:
+- Put together tabulations first, then figure out what/how to present in maps

 ## References